PointerToObject/OpenYourEyes/README.md

 ## 🍄 Trip Log – 1.5g Psilomart Nondetect legal mushrooms ( still avaliable online lmfao )
+## clearnet "non detect" mushrooms. these dudes are literally just packaging random cubes and selling them in bulk. i got 1 oz for $70. idk how theyre doing it, but they got some balls
 **Told through psilocybin’s language — by Me**